tonybutzer/et/docs/source/91Landfire_synergy.md

 1. Pangeo Training Ground -- pangeo.chs.usgs.gov
 2. Proxy Data Lake C1L2AlbersScenes
-	- Action: standup an ODC Postgres Container via compose -
+	- Action: standup an ODC Postgres Container via compose - DONE!
-	- Action: index all of USA for both landfire and ET
+	- Action: index all of USA for both landfire and ET - working on western US as a start

 ## Topics